 - What type of customer would you like more of?

 - The high-level outline of a basic marketing plan includes a definition of your target market, your value proposition or vision/mission for your business, where you will reach your target audience (Where are they listening?
 How are they influenced?
 Who’s opinion do they trust?), what are the messages and tone of the brand (consistency and congruence is critical on this point), what are the methods to be used (i.e. print, online, radio, television), and what is the budget (ideally broken down by month or quarter).
+For example, if you’re a local electrician or plumbing company, televison may not be an ideal form of marketing; booklet printing in the form of a program or catalog and posting through locals doors will be much more direct and hit the target audience.

 - Advertising everywhere is simply not possible for a small business.
 Without a plan, it will be much harder to turn down all of the different offers to advertise that come our way every day!